 When two or more components are attached (snapped together) and selected, the snap points are visible.
 Snapped components automatically form a group.
-This means that if one component is moved, the other components in the group will move with it.
-Consequently, it means that if one component is removed, the other components in the group will be removed, too.
+This means that if one component is moved while in group select mode, the other attached components will move with it.
+Consequently, if one component is removed, the other components in the group will be removed, too.

 To move or remove only one component in the group, the component must be disconnected.
 This can be done in two ways, depending if you are in Group select mode or Single select mode:

 Disconnect with snapping nodes

 If you are in Group Select mode (2), use the yellow snap points (1) to disconnect an item from the group.

 - Click on the component to select it and the snap points (1) will be visible.

 - Click on either the yellow triangle in 2D, or the yellow cone in 3D to disconnect the component.